 That’s why I began to do two day intensives, one couple at a time.

 So, since 2015 I’ve been working with couples who fly to Sydney from all over Australia to spend two full days with me.
-We do the intensives either in Faulconbridge (mid Blue Mountains), or in Camperdown in the Sydney CBD where I rent an suite.
+We do the intensives either in Faulconbridge (mid Blue Mountains), or in Camperdown in the Sydney CBD where I rent a suite.
 Their ages range between early 30’s to late 70’s.
 They come from all walks of life and have a big variety of experiences.
 Their problems are all unique, but usually are difficult and long-term.
 They feel stuck and generally hopeless.

 It’s a satisfying privilege to have a whole two days to deeply explore and help these couples work through their issues.

 Two days means having time to really join with each couple, find out about their disappointments, frustrations, pain, fears and to hear about the problematic ways of relating that got them to this stuck place.
 It allows space to help them sincerely share emotions, discover hidden strengths and resources, put into words their dreams and hopes for the future, develop empathy and understanding for each other, and witness the breakthroughs.
 It also helps them address sexual issues in a safe environment.
 In this process I teach many concrete, easy-to-apply relationship skills, and develop a tailor-made, written plan to help them hold on to the hope and new discoveries that emerged during our intensive week-end.

 Couples say that the two day format let them achieve more than months of therapy would have done!
 The two days are usually over a week end, but alternative dates can be negotiated.